connect-group/terraform-aws-rds-finalsnapshot/README.md

 Terraform Version
 -----------------
-This module requires >=0.10.4 because it uses 'Local Values' bug fixed in 0.10.4 and the `timeadd` function from version 0.11.2.
+Version 1.0.10 of this module requires >=0.10.4 because it uses 'Local Values' bug fixed in 0.10.4 and the `timeadd` function from version 0.11.2.

+Version 2.0.0 of this module requires >=0.12.20 and is compatible with 0.13.x

 How does it work?
 (Under the hood)
 ----------------------------------